aalsabi/ubuntu-apps_Installer/README.md

 All what you have to do it typing your choice

-If you like it or don't like it Pleasr send me a feedback on :
+If you like it or don't like it , Please send me a feedback on :

 Gmail : zakaria.gatter@gmail.com